Every year we review the level of your rent in line with government policy.

 Why your rent has increased

-Before setting the rent for 2022-23, we looked very closely at all options and consulted with our engagement panel and board.
+We considered very carefully what level of rent rise is fair to residents and means we can continue providing our services.
+Before setting the rent for 2023-24, we looked very closely at all options and consulted with our resident engagement panel and Board.

 Support is available

-We are understand that you may need some extra advice or support because of your rent increase.
+We understand that you may need some extra advice or support because of your rent increase.

-We’ve tried to answer the most common questions about changes to your rent payment.
-Check out our Frequently Asked Questions (FAQs) here.
+We’ve tried to answer questions you are likely to have about changes to your rent payment and service charges.
+Please read our Frequently Asked Questions (FAQs)

 If you are at all worried about being able to pay your rent, please call us on 0117 942 4600.